kisom/crypto_intro/pycrypto.md

 include *counter (CTR)*, *cipher feedback (CFB)*, and the extremely insecure *electronic codebook (ECB)*.
 CBC mode is the standard and is well-vetted, so I will stick to that in this tutorial.
-Cipher block chaining works by XORing the previous block of ciphertext with the current block
+Cipher block chaining works by XORing the previous block of ciphertext with the current block.